 Advance care planning starts with knowing yourself and what’s most important to you.
 Think about what a good day looks like to you – whether it’s being physically active, socialising with friends and family, eating or travel, these activities are a great starting point for articulating your values and making clear what makes life worth living.

 It is recommended that you use the official, legislated form for your advance care directive.
 These forms tend to be well structured and capture the required information to guide your family and medical treatment team in decision making, should you ever be unable to speak for yourself.
 Remember, advance care planning requirements differ across Australia, be sure to use the relevant forms for your state or territory.

 3. Make it valid

-If you are going to the effort of writing an ACD, it’s worth getting right.
-One of the reasons that ACDs might not be followed is because of the quality of the ACD.
+If you are going to the effort of writing an advance care directive, it’s worth getting right.
+One of the reasons that advance care directives might not be followed is because of the quality of the document.
 In some cases the written instructions are unclear, inconsistent or not an accurate reflection of a person’s preferences, rendering the documents unusable.
 In other cases, it might not contain adequate identification such as date of birth, be signed, dated and/or witnessed.

 4. Be clear about your values